PAPILLONS

 May 2026

-At the heart of the show is Kaija Saariaho’s ‘Sept Papillons’ – a set of seven miniatures for solo cello, darkly exquisite and fiendishly difficult.
-Great strength is needed to handle something so delicate.
-Taking up the mantle is Laura van der Heijden, one of the leading cellists of her generation.
+At its heart is Kaija Saariaho’s ‘Sept Papillons’ (Seven Butterflies) – an exquisitely brittle and luminous set of seven miniatures for solo cello performed by Laura van der Heijden, one of the leading cellists of her generation.

 Dates